RuiVarela/pacman/README.md

 # Pacman
 An relaxed implementation of pacman.
 This is a good exercise to learn phaser.
-Remender pacman never dies. at least until someone implements it.
+Remenber pacman never dies. at least until someone implements it.

 ![Pacman](https://github.com/RuiVarela/pacman/raw/master/readme00.gif)